Alfredo-Vargas/cuda-c-cpp/accelerated_computing_fundamentals.md

 - To get other hardware properties of your GPU architecture refer to the following documentation: [CUDA Runtume Docs](https://docs.nvidia.com/cuda/cuda-runtime-api/structcudaDeviceProp.html)

 ## Unified Memory Behavior

+- You have been allocating memory intended for use either by host or device code with cudaMallocManaged and up until now have enjoyed the benefits of this method - automatic memory migration, ease of programming - without diving into the details of how the Unified Memory (UM) allocated by `cudaMallocManaged` actual works.

+- `nsys` profile provides details about UM management in accelerated applications, and using this information, in conjunction with a more-detailed understanding of how UM works, provides additional opportunities to optimize accelerated applications.

 - When UM is allocated, the memory is not resident yet on either the host or the device.
 When either the host or device attempts to access the memory, a [page fault](https://en.wikipedia.org/wiki/Page_fault) will occur, at which point the host or device will migrate the needed data in batches.
 Similarly, at any point when the CPU, or any GPU in the accelerated system, attempts to access memory not yet resident on it, page faults will occur and trigger its migration.

 - The ability to page fault and migrate memory on demand is tremendously helpful for ease of development in your accelerated applications.
 Additionally, when working with data that exhibits sparse access patterns, for example when it is impossible to know which data will be required to be worked on until the application actually runs, and for scenarios when data might be accessed by multiple GPU devices in an accelerated system with multiple GPUs, on-demand memory migration is remarkably beneficial.